kraktos/SimpleSearch/README.md

    for stemming and stopword removal.
 Stopwords removal reduces number of unique words in the corpus, and stemming reduces different variation of the word to one standard form hence making the indices agnostic to word variations (for e.g. happiness, happy  have the same stem)
    All the document content undergo this cleansing process.
 The query terms undergo the same stemming and stopwords removal.
+   Although this is not the most important step, but this is good practice.
+We do not want to waste time indexing common stopwords!

   + **Indexing**: The core idea is to define inverted indices for the words in the corpus.
   Each row in the input file is essentially a document, document id, the document title and the document body.